j-a-c-k-goes/name2binary/README.md

-# Name To Binary
+# NameToBinary

-Simple module to convert name to binary.
-Requires user input to convert.
+Simple module to convert Name to binary.
+Names are the intended string yet there are other uses.

-## Built-in functions
+## Built-in functions used to convert name
 * join() — join converted character as string
 * ord() — converts character to ASCII equivalent
 * format() — converts binary to number